arashsaber/nnexplore/AdversarialAE/README.md

 An adversarial autoencoder object.
 For theoretical details please check the paper available [**here**](https://arxiv.org/pdf/1511.05644.pdf).

+**AdversarialAE.py** implements a unsupervised version of AAE and **GeneralAAE.py** implements all types of supervision, i.e, unsupervised, supervised, and semi-supervised (still under construction).

 To use the model, simply call the object as shown below.

 **Getting the data:**